 If you do not have a reason to use 64-bit binaries on SPARC, prefer the 32-bit version.
 The 64-bit operations are slower and 64-bit binaries are slower than the 32-bit variants.
 And on other hand, 32-bit code on the AMD64 CPU family is not native, and that is why 32-bit code is significant slower on this CPU family.

-If you see the linking of the
+If you see the linking of the postgres executable abort with an error message like:

 Undefined first referenced symbol in file AbortTransaction utils/probes.o CommitTransaction utils/probes.o ld: fatal: Symbol referencing errors.
 No output written to postgres collect2: ld returned 1 exit status make: *** [postgres] Error 1